goact/yourfertility/goact-api/4-UserHealthInformation.md

 ## 1. POST /mint/api/v1/user/health/:visitor_id

-Store Persional Health Information(PHI) fields into database.
+Store Persional Health Information (PHI) fields into the goAct database.
-This api should be call when user logged in and access to monitor page.
+This api should be called when a user has logged in.

 ### Authentication

-Request must be authenticated by Application specific token.
+Request must be authenticated by an Application specific token.

 ### Example Request